-In summary, the Core Strategy has taken the following into account:
+The Core Strategy has taken the following into account:

-- Compliance with the NPF and RSES; - The settlement hierarchy for the County as detailed in Table 2.1, which prioritises population and economic growth to the Key Town of Ennis, the MASP, Service Towns and Small Towns and promotes their continued growth; - Accommodating local growth at a scale appropriate to the settlement size and function in the Service Towns, Small Towns and Large Villages; - Facilitating residential development in serviced and unserviced settlements as an alternative to rural one-off housing; - Management of urban generated growth in rural areas under urban influence, by ensuring single houses in the open countryside are based on the core consideration of demonstrable economic or social need to live in the rural area in addition to compliance with statutory guidelines, plans and having regard to ensuring the viability of villages and towns; - Ensuring all lands identified for development are in accordance with the "Tiered Approach to Land Use Zoning" as set out in the NPF and identified in Appendix 1 of the Volume 3's; - Climate change and sustainability; and - Department of Environment, Heritage and Local Government, Guidance Note on Core Strategies (2010) and in particular Section 4 in so far as it relates to an excess associated with Strategic Development Zones.
+- Compliance with the NPF and RSES; - The settlement hierarchy for the county as detailed in Table 3.1, which prioritises population and economic growth to the Key Town of Ennis, the LSMA, Service Towns and Small Towns and promotes their continued growth; - Accommodating local growth at a scale appropriate to the settlement size and function in the Service Towns, Small Towns and Large Villages; - Facilitating residential development in serviced and unserviced settlements as an alternative to rural one-off housing; - Management of urban generated growth in rural areas under strong urban influence, by ensuring single houses in the open countryside are based on the core consideration of demonstrable economic or social need to live in the rural area in addition to compliance with statutory guidelines, plans and having regard to ensuring the viability of villages and towns; - Ensuring all lands identified for development are in accordance with the 'Tiered Approach to Land Use Zoning' as set out in the NPF and identified in Appendix 1 of the Volume 3 Settlement Plans; - Climate change and sustainability; and - Department of Environment, Heritage and Local Government, Guidance Note on Core Strategies (2010) and in particular Section 4 in so far as it relates to an excess associated with Strategic Development Zones.

 The Core Strategy has also been prepared and informed by the Housing Strategy and the Housing Need and Demand Assessment (HNDA).
-In addition, the following local context has informed the approach.
+In addition, the following local context has informed the approach:-

-The allocation of population growth to the settlements on a sustainable tiered approach based on the settlement hierarchy, the infrastructure services, demand, past delivery, jobs to resident workers ratio and potential growth.
-This means that settlements will grow at an appropriate rate and at a more self-sufficient level, thereby reducing the need to commute;

-- The consolidation of settlements and the distribution of many land use types within settlement boundaries including a mix of uses in the centre of settlements will facilitate reduced travel demand and also increase usage of sustainable modes of transport; - The density approach is reflective of the higher order settlements i.e MASP, Key Towns, Service Towns, Small Towns and Villages and the existing built environment; - Application of a graduated and responsive, tailored approach to the quantum of zoned lands having regard to Guidelines for Planning Authorities on Sustainable Residential Development in Urban Areas (Cities, Towns & Villages), and circular Letter NRUP 02/2021.
-Therefore, in addition to higher densities in settlements, consideration has been given to an element of lower density development which does not represent more than 20% of the total planned housing stock in any settlement; - The quantum, location and distribution of new development has had regard to the capacity of existing and planned wastewater services infrastructure; - The capacity of settlements to grow in the absence of necessary infrastructure, ie the LNDR in the Limerick suburbs; - The Ennis 2040 Economic and Spatial Strategy; and - Environmental considerations have been taken into account in the preparation of the Core Strategy.
+- The allocation of population growth to the settlements on a sustainable tiered approach based on the settlement hierarchy, the infrastructure services, demand, past delivery, jobs to resident workers ratio and potential growth.
+This means that settlements will grow at an appropriate rate and at a more self-sufficient level, thereby reducing the need to commute; - The consolidation of settlements and the distribution of many land use types within settlement boundaries including a mix of uses in the centre of settlements will facilitate reduced travel demand and also increase usage of sustainable modes of transport; - The density approach is reflective of the higher order settlements i.e. LSMA, Key Towns, Service Towns, Small Towns and Villages and the existing built environment; - Application of a graduated and responsive, tailored approach to the quantum of zoned lands having regard to Guidelines for Planning Authorities on Sustainable Residential Development in Urban Areas (Cities, Towns & Villages) (DEHLG, May 2009) and Circular Letter NRUP 02/2021.
+Therefore, in addition to higher densities in settlements, consideration has been given to an element of lower density development which does not represent more than 20% of the total planned housing stock in any settlement; - The quantum, location and distribution of new development has had regard to the capacity of existing and planned wastewater services infrastructure; - The capacity of settlements to grow in the absence of necessary infrastructure, i.e. the Limerick Northern Distributor Road (LNDR) and geographical constraints such as the River Shannon, the Ardnacrusha Headrace, Parteen Bridge and flood zones in the Limerick suburbs; - Ennis 2040 An Economic and Spatial Strategy; and, - Environmental considerations have been taken into account in the preparation of the Core Strategy.